Stratis-Dermanoutsos/Expense-Tracker/README.md

 ### Idea
-Create a simple interface you can use to add and categorize your expenses.
-Generate monthly reports based on the inputs and write custom alerts for things, like, “spending too much money on coffee… as always.”
+A simple user friendly application to save and categorize expenses.

 ### TO-DO list